-A deployment package can be deployed on the Developer Portal or on a server that is configured to run Mendix software.
-While developing you can deploy and run on your local machine, but once you are ready to deploy your project on a real server you will need to create a deployment package.
+A deployment package can be deployed to the Mendix Cloud, another cloud provider (for example SAP BTP), or on a server that is configured to run Mendix software.
+While developing you can deploy and run on your local machine, but once you are ready to deploy your app elsewhere you will need to create a deployment package.
+For some platforms, this is done automatically as part of the deploy process but, for others, you will need to explicitly create the deployment package.

-A versioned deployment package is built from a fresh download of a specific revision in the Team Server.
+A versioned deployment package is built from a fresh download of a specific revision held in the Team Server.
 This means that you can always trace its origin and recreate it.
-An unversioned deployment package is based on your local project on disk and cannot be traced back to a specific revision.
-Therefore, we recommend that you create versioned deployment packages unless you have very good reasons.
+We recommend that you create versioned deployment packages unless you have very good reasons.

-Choose the revision of the selected development line for which you want to create a deployment package.
-This is not necessarily the latest revision because you might want to exclude some recently developed functionality.
+Choose the Revision of the selected development line for which you want to create a deployment package.
+One reason you may not want the latest revision is if you want to exclude some recently developed functionality.

-The other numbers are free to choose but it is wise to use a convention for the numbering.
+You are free to choose the other numbers, but it is wise to use a convention for the numbering.
 Major versions typically contain major new feature or rewrites of existing features.
 A minor version contains small new features and fixes.
 A patch solves minor issues and should not change the data model of the application.
 A patch release should be interchangeable with another patch release with no changes to the data.

 Studio Pro will show you the latest version that you created a package for (if any).
 You can increase major, minor or patch according to the convention you use.

-The location where the deployment package will be placed is shown here.
-This is not editable.
-All packages are placed in a directory releases inside your project directory.
+All packages are placed in a directory releases inside your app directory.
 This directory is automatically ignored so that these packages will not be committed to the repository.
-You can always recreate a deployment package (assuming you have Studio Pro version you used) so there is no need to put them on the Team Server.
+You can always recreate a deployment package (using the the Studio Pro version you originally used) so there is no need to put them on the Team Server.